Ekitji/siem/queries.md

 (event.provider: Microsoft-Windows-Sysmon AND event.code: 7 AND user.name: SYSTEM AND file.path: (C\:\\Windows\\Temp\\*) AND file.extension: (dll OR DLL))
 ```

+# PATH
-# PATH entries and writable directories in the system PATH
+## PATH entries and writable directories in the system PATH
-## Detection with process creation events for SYSTEM-level environment variable targeting SYSTEM context and /M machine-level changes
-### Look for PATHS pointing to User-Writable ones like C:\ProgramData\* OR C\:Users\* OR TEMP
+##### Look for PATHS pointing to User-Writable ones like C:\ProgramData\* OR C\:Users\* OR TEMP
-#### If a PATH entry is world-writable (meaning any local user can alter it), then an attacker can place malicious executables or DLLs there.
+##### If a PATH entry is world-writable (meaning any local user can alter it), then an attacker can place malicious executables or DLLs there.
 Because Windows searches PATH entries in order, this allows search order hijacking — where the attacker’s code runs instead of the legitimate program
+#### Detection with process creation events for SYSTEM-level environment variable targeting SYSTEM context and /M machine-level changes
 ```
 ((event.provider: "Microsoft-Windows-Sysmon" AND event.code: 1 AND user.name: SYSTEM AND process.name: setx.exe) OR
 (event.provider: "Microsoft-Windows-Sysmon" AND event.code: 1 AND process.name: setx.exe AND process.args: \/M) OR